 The Law of Enclosure

-Comparing context in graphic narrative and visual storytelling
+Framing and Capturing in graphic narrative and visual storytelling

 The background has a strong effect on the sense of unity, it provides context and guides our understanding of what goes with what.
 An element in a small piece of different background (a frame in a frame) is detached from the whole and makes it stand out.

 In his book Jardim (2014) artist Pedro Franze uses little in-lays to draw (no pun intended) the eye and give his work an extra narrative layer.

 Orson Wells, Citizen Kane (1941) – Captured by wealth and fame